mcagricaliskan/turkish-news-classification-with-api/README.md

 Hello Everyone,

-This project is created for learning purposes
+I create this project just for fun and learning purposes

 # Summary and steps:

 - [Scraping News](#scraping-news-scraperpy)
 - [Processing News Text and Preparing Dataset](#processing-news-text-and-preparing-dataset-processing-datasetipynb)